engraving-challenges/main/1-introduction.md

 In order to investigate this further we thought of a "challenge project" comparing various notation programs in a strictly regulated environment.
-Demanding tasks of different kind (style, structure, historic period etc.) form a context in which the performance of each program can be analyzed.
+Tasks of different kind (style, structure, historic period etc.) form a context in which the performance of each program can be analyzed.